Matthieu6/mase/CourseWork_Answers/adls_labs_mrb124.md

   * Samples parameters randomly without learning from previous trials.
   * There is no refinement based on past accuacy results.

-Once the best model with TPESampler was found, more training epochs were given to the model to see if accuracy can be increased further.
+**Extension:** Once the best model with TPESampler was found, more training epochs were given to the model to see if accuracy can be increased further.
 As shown in the graph below, it was found that the accuracy decreased, highly due to overfitting when epochs were further increased.

-The figures above were completed by searching for parameters using Optuna, and then completing 1 epoch of training before evaluating the model to see its accuracy.
-The value of 1 epoch was selected as It was found that more than 1 epoch of training overfit the data, decreasing the model's accuracy as shown In the figure below.

 ![alt text](Tutorial%20Images/Tutorial%205/TestingMoreEpochs.png)

-Additionally, to see the changes between each epoch, the following plot was made, showing clear overfitting even after the first iteration.
+Additionally, to see the changes between each epoch, the following plot was made, showing clear overfitting even after 10% of a whole training epoch was evaluated.

 ![alt text](Tutorial%20Images/Tutorial%205/SmallEpochValidationTest.png)

-To further investigate if overfitting was occuring with more epochs, a plot of the loss function at each step of training was competed.
+To further investigate if overfitting was occuring with more epochs, a plot of the **loss function** at each step of training was competed.
 Even after 50% of 1 epoch, the loss started increasing again, demonstrating that the accuracy values would decrease in values, proving overfitting occured.

 ![alt text](Tutorial%20Images/Tutorial%205/TrainingLoss.png)

 ### Task 2

-Once the model is constructed and trained for some iterations, call the CompressionPipeline to qunatize and pune the model, the continue training for a few more epochs.
-Use the sampler tat yeods best results in Task 1 to run the compression aware seach.
-The obectve function should retun gthe final accuracy fo the mdoe after compression. consider also th case wehre final training si performed after qunatixation.

-Get the best model from task 1, see how training affects it.

-Compression-aware search without post-compression training and compression aware with post compression training.

 1. In Tutorial 5, NAS is used to find an optimal configuration of hyperparameters, then we use the CompressionPipeline in Mase to quantize and prune the model after search is finished.
 However, the final compressed model may not be optimal, since different model architectures may have different sensitivities to quantization and pruning.
 Ideally, we want to run a compression-aware search flow, where the quantization and pruning is considered in each trial.
    1. In the objective function, after the model is constructed and trained for some iterations, call the CompressionPipeline to quantize and prune the model, then continue training for a few more epochs.
 Use the sampler that yielded the best results in Task 1 to run the compression-aware search.
 The objective function should return the final accuracy of the model after compression.
 Consider also the case where final training is performed after quantization/pruning.